Ad

 Nashville and its residents are notorious for rallying around friends, neighbors, loved ones, and even strangers in times of need.
 In fact, if you look at our city’s event calendar on any given weekend, you’re likely to find a charity event on the books that benefits local businesses and community members.
-From annual favorites like Rally on the Runway to Hammers & High Heels, these events often include live auctions, silent auctions, and raffles.
+These events often include live auctions, silent auctions, and raffles.
 But do you ever wonder where the more obscure auction items come from … or who they come from?

 John Brittle, lovingly referred to as JB by many, has been donating items to nonprofit auctions and raffles for over 20 years.
 Blaming his “collector gene,” he began his foray into the fundraising world by donating wine, but he eventually moved to whiskey after realizing it often raises more funds.